 How a 3PL helps:

-Shipping beyond your current region—or internationally—can be expensive and complex.
+Shipping beyond your current region, or internationally, can be expensive and complex.

 Barriers to expansion: